tytydraco/yessleep/out/Island_Fury.md

 &#x200B;

-*The following document was written by Peter LaRoche and was found during the Boggs International survey of the island of Kuen-Yuin.
-(11.5462° N, 162.3522° E)*
+*The following document was written by Peter LaRoche and was found during the Boggs International survey of the island of Kuen-Yuin.*

 \*\*\*